ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 On 32-bit x86 PIC exhibits moderate performance penalties (5-10%)[^ubuntu-hardening].
 This is due to data accesses using mov instructions on 32-bit x86 only support absolute addresses.
 To make the code position-independent memory references are transformed to lookup memory addresses from a global offset table (GOT) populated at load-time with the correct addresses to program data.
 Consequently, data references require an additional memory load compared to non-PIC code on 32-bit x86.
 However, the main reason for the performance penalty is the increased register pressure resulting from keeping the lookup address to the GOT available in a register[^Bendersky11a].

-The x86_64 architecture supports mov instructions that address memory using offsets relative to the instruction pointer (i.e., the address of the currently executing instruction).
-This is referred to as RIP addressing.
-PIC on x86_64 uses RIP addressing for accessing the GOT which relieves the register pressure associated with PIC on 32-bit x86 and results in a smaller impact on performance.
+The x86_64 architecture supports a variant of mov and certain other instructions that address memory using offsets relative to the instruction pointer (i.e., the address of the currently executing instruction).
+This is referred to as RIP-relative addressing.
+PIC on x86_64 uses RIP-relative addressing for accessing the GOT which relieves the register pressure associated with PIC on 32-bit x86 and results in a smaller impact on performance.
 Shared libraries are created PIC on x86_64 by default[^Bendersky11b].

 #### When not to use?